Colonies in antiquity

-Egyptian colony
+Egyptian colonies

-Egyptian settlement and colonisation is attested from about 3200 BC onward all over the area of southern Canaan with almost every type of artifact: architecture (fortifications, embankments and buildings), pottery, vessels, tools, weapons, seals, etc. Narmer had Egyptian pottery produced in Canaan and exported back to Egypt, from regions such as Arad, En Besor, Rafiah, and Tel ʿErani.
-Recently, a contemporary brewery belonging to a Bronze Age Egyptian settlement has been found in Tel Aviv.
+Egyptian settlement and colonisation is attested from about 3200 BC onward, all over the area of southern Canaan, by almost every type of artifact: architecture (fortifications, embankments and buildings), pottery, vessels, tools, weapons, seals, etc. Narmer had Egyptian pottery produced in Canaan and exported back to Egypt, from regions such as Arad, En Besor, Rafiah, and Tel Erani.
+An area of permanent settlement may have been administered from Tell es-Sakan, which is the largest Egyptian settlement in the region.
+An Early Bronze Age brewery belonging to an Egyptian settlement was found in Tel Aviv.
 Shipbuilding was known to the ancient Egyptians as early as 3000 BC, and perhaps earlier.
-The Archaeological Institute of America reports that the earliest dated ship — dating to 3000 BC – may have possibly belonged to Pharaoh Aha.
+The Archaeological Institute of America reports that the earliest dated ship — dating to 3000 BC – may have belonged to the Pharaoh Aha.

-Phoenician colonies
+Phoenician and Carthaginian colonies

 The Phoenicians were the major trading power in the Mediterranean in the early part of the first millennium BC.
 They had trading contacts in Egypt and Greece, and established colonies as far west as modern Spain, at Gadir (modern Cádiz), and modern Morocco, at Tingis and Mogador.
-From Spain and Morocco the Phoenicians controlled access to the Atlantic Ocean and the trade routes to Britain and Senegal.
+From Spain and Morocco, the Phoenicians controlled access to the Atlantic Ocean and the trade routes to Britain and Senegal.